Beauty and the Beast (2017 film): United States and Canada

 On Monday, its fourth day of release, the film fell precipitously by 72% earning $13.5 million.
 The steep fall was due to a limited marketplace where only 11% K-12 and 15% colleges were off per ComScore.
 Nevertheless, it is the second-biggest March Monday, behind Batman v Superman ($15 million).
 This was followed by the biggest March and pre-summer Tuesday with $17.8 million, a 32% increase from its previous day.
 The same day, the film passed $200 million in ticket sales.
 It earned $228.6 million in the first week of release, the sixth-biggest seven-day gross of all time.
 In its second weekend, the film continued to maintain the top positioning and fell gradually by 48% earning another $90.4 million to register the fourth-biggest second weekend of all time, and the third-biggest for Disney.
 In terms of percentage drop, its 48% decline is the third-smallest drop for any film opening above $125 million (behind Finding Dory and The Force Awakens).
 The hold was notable considering how the film was able to fend off three new wide releases: Power Rangers, Life, CHiPs, and Wilson.
 As a result, it passed the $300 million threshold becoming the first film of 2017 the pass said mark.
 The film grossed $45.4 million in its third weekend, finally being overtaken for the top spot by newcomer The Boss Baby ($50.2 million).
 On April 4, 2017, its nineteenth day of release, it passed the $400 million threshold becoming the first film of 2017 to do so.
-By its fourth weekend, the film began was playing in 3,969 cinemas, a fall of 241 theaters from its previous weekend.
+By its fourth weekend, the film was playing in 3,969 cinemas, a fall of 241 theaters from its previous weekend.
 Of those, approximately 1,200 cinemas were sing-along versions.
 It earned $26.3 million (−48%) and retained second place.
 By comparison, previous Disney films Moana (−8%) and Frozen (−2%) both witnessed mild percentage declines the weekend their sing-alone versions were released.
 Its seventh weekend of release was in contemporaneous with another Emma Watson-starring new film The Circle.
 That weekend, The Circle was number four, while Beauty and the Beast was at number six.
 By May 28, the film had earned over $500 million in ticket sales becoming the first film of 2017 (until it was later surpassed by The Last Jedi), the third female-led film (after The Force Awakens and Rogue One followed by Wonder Woman and The Last Jedi) and the eighth overall film in cinematic history to pass the mark.